-• Increase in-school youths' access to educational and training programs: Allowing Boards flexibility to use ITAs to provide education and training for ISY would increase the workforce opportunities available to youth and help at-risk ISY to pursue education and training that would lead to meaningful work and economic self-sufficiency.
+- Increase in-school youths' access to educational and training programs: Allowing Boards flexibility to use ITAs to provide education and training for ISY would increase the workforce opportunities available to youth and help at-risk ISY to pursue education and training that would lead to meaningful work and economic self-sufficiency. - Decrease delays in service delivery: By providing the flexibility to use the programs that are made available through the statewide Eligible Training Provider List (ETPL) for all youth, Boards will be able to connect students to needed training.
+Delays caused by procurement may result in participants missing enrollment deadlines and being required to wait a full semester to begin training programs.